An exported Python model scored externally#

 Score data with a Python script#

-Now that we have a Python model and data for scoring, let’s make a script to generate predictions for that data using the model.
+Now that you have a Python model and data for scoring, let’s make a script to generate predictions for that data using the model.

 Create a file called